 The next thing was to visit Murhard Library in Kassel, Germany, where she noticed a couple of remaining books that were not damaged during the time of Fridericianum when the city was bombed in 1941.

 The Librarian said that about sixty to eighty bombs hit the Fridericianum, but not even one of them hit the tower.
 Emily later conducted a couple of researches on the region of Hesse.
 She wanted to connect the times when this region belonged to the American Zone of occupation and modern times.

 Exhibition & Nothingness

-Her work now points on this existing nothingness, the endless shadow of this emptiness.
+Her work now points to this existing nothingness, the endless shadow of this emptiness.
 The exhibitions rooms that show Ex Libris are black, empty.
 There’s no banner, no noticeable explanation, and also no documentations pointing out and explaining the situation at hand.
 This all aimed at displaying the emptiness of that echo.

 Jacir also visited the Offenbach Archival Depot.
 In this place, the most extensive book restitution project took place in the history of the region.
 Research shows that Offenbach was designated on May 1st, 1946, as a sole archival depot in the American zone of Occupation for the handling of archives and looted books.
 This was a perfect match because Offenbach was by then the epicenter of European typography.